tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/healthcareapis/index.md

 ### Operations

-API for FHIR REST API provides operations for working with the following resources:
+Azure Health Data Services and API for FHIR REST API provides operations for working with the following resources:

 | Operation group | Description                                                        |
 |-----------------|--------------------------------------------------------------------|